-Verifying your Instagram is a great way to solidify your brand and ensure that you are the official source of your page or profile.
+Do you want to solidify your brand and be the official source of your page or profile?
+Here’s how to get verified on Instagram!

 We’re going to run you through how to get the little blue tick in a few simple steps.